Ninna994/css-images/README.md

-# My attempt of creating all 50 images from #dailycssimages challenge.
+# My attempt of creating all 50 images from #dailycssimages challenge

 ## Challenges